omkar2403/inout/README.md

 Migration from version v4.* to v5

-Update database from updatedb file.
+Update database from updatedb.txt file.

 SUGGESTIONS ARE WELCOME.
 FEEL FREE TO CONTACT.